ladislas/Bare-mbed-Project/README.md

 # Bare mbed Project

+⚠️ ⚠️ ⚠️

+**This repository is not maintained anymore.**

+Development has been moved to [ladislas/mbed-cmake-template](https://github.com/ladislas/mbed-cmake-template).

+⚠️ ⚠️ ⚠️

 ## Introduction

 This repository can be used as a starting template for [mbed](https://github.com/ARMmbed/mbed-os) projects with sane defaults: